 Estimated Cost Of Repair

 If you can repair the problem yourself, your costs will be lower.
-However, we will outline the top repairs for the P0449 and the approximate parts and labor cost.
+However, I will outline the top repairs for the P0449 and the approximate parts and labor cost.

 - Replace gas cap – $5-$25